-You can insure all "commodity" type soybeans if:
+All "commodity" type soybeans are insurable if:

-- They are grown in the county on insurable acreage; - Premium rates are provided; - You have a share; and - They are planted with the intent to be harvested.
+- Grown in the county on insurable acreage;

+- Premium rates are provided;

+- You have a share; and

+- Planted with the intent to harvest.

 Specialty type soybeans that are insurable under the Common Crop Insurance policy are not insurable under Area Risk Protection Insurance (ARPI).
-Soybeans that are broadcast onto the surface of the soil and subsequently incorporated into the soil are not insurable under ARPI.
-Contact a crop insurance agent for further explanation.
+Soybeans that are broadcast onto the surface of the soil and subsequently incorporated into the soil are insurable under ARPI unless specified otherwise on the Special Provisions.